 If you are looking for a lucrative career in technology and want to get stated quickly, consider learning SQL.
-If you study diligently, you can learn SQL thoroughly in three months and potentially find a well-paying job.

-It will take you perhaps one month or so to learn basic SQL, and then when you are ready, you can learn more advanced skills, like tuning databases, that will allow you to potentially have a lucrative career as a database administrator if you wish.
+After learning the basics, you can learn more advanced skills, like tuning databases, that will allow you to potentially have a lucrative career as a database administrator if you wish.
 There are plenty of other careers, however, that require SQL, as we will see later in this post.

 SQL is also a good segue into learning a programming language because it will teach you valuable tech skills that you can then apply to web or software development.

 In this post, I will attempt to break down why SQL is a valuable skill to learn and suggest some of the best online SQL courses that will allow you to learn SQL quickly.

 What Is SQL and Why Should You Learn It?

 SQL stands for structured query language.
 It is a language that allows us to manage relational databases.
 And, even though it is technically not a programming language, it often referenced as such.
 Widely used by businesses all over the world, SQL was rated the third most popular programming language on the Stack Overflow Web Developer survey in 2019.

 In addition, in allowing you to manage databases, there are many other real-world applications for SQL developers.
 Many people don’t realize this, but SQL is often one of the most prized skills in data science.
 PostgreSQL and Python is a popular combination, so if you are interested in eventually becoming a data scientist, you can start with PostgreSQL and see if you like it.

 There are also some data scientists on Quora who are starting to question interview candidates about their SQL skills over the phone before granting an interview.
 If you have aspirations to eventually become a data scientist, knowing SQL could give you an edge over other candidates.